New England Forestry Foundation: 978-952-6856

 The property extends for a considerable distance along the side of a hill.
 Depending on where you enter and exit, your hike could involve a long uphill climb.
 Although the trails within the forest are often wide, the access trails from the parking areas are not, so maneuvering a stroller into Nelson Forest is not recommended!

 The best access to Nelson Forest is through the Union Street Woodland.
-Portions of this trail (especially the boardwalks) are rather rustic, but keep going and you’ll find flatter, wider paths ahead.
+Portions of this trail are narrow, but keep going and you’ll find flatter, wider paths ahead.
 Entering from the Union Street Woodland spur trail, you will come to a T intersection.
 This is the River Pasture Road.
 Head downhill, and after passing at least 2 old stone walls, look for a narrower trail to the left.
 This leads down a steep incline to an overlook on the banks of the North River.
 If you walk out to the river’s edge and look downstream, you should be able to see what remains of the Packet Landing.

 The River Pasture Road leads to the Orchard Loop, which passes through the part of the property where the Rogers Family’s apple orchard stood.
 The Orchard Loop will bring you back around to the River Pasture Road (via Quarry Road), or you can explore the property further by turning left again onto the Belt Line Road.
 This links you with the trail network in the eastern half of the property, including the Wolf, Cranberry, Cove Brook and Rock Road trails.
 Along the way, you’ll be treated to several fine views of the salt marsh and the North River, as well as Cove Creek.

 Another entrance is located at the base of the hill on Highland Street, across from the pond.
 Here you can follow the Pasture Road Trail.
-After passing through some wetlands (again on rustic boardwalks), you will begin to climb uphill through the woods.
+After passing through some wetlands (on rustic boardwalks), you will begin to climb uphill through the woods.
 Watch for an old cistern at the side of the trail.
 The view of Cove Creek from this spot alone is worth the trip!
 The Pasture Road trail links to the main trail system where Wolf Road and Rock Road come together.

 Habitats and Wildlife

 Nelson Memorial Forest is full of wildlife, ranging from white-tailed deer to the tiny 4-toed salamander that can be found near the small creeks.
 Look for grey squirrels collecting acorns, and raccoons foraging by the river’s edge.
 Perhaps you’ll see a long-billed marsh wren in the marsh areas, or osprey along Cove Creek.
 Much of the forest is pine and oak, with some holly here and there.
 Near the Highland Street trailhead, there is a grove of maple trees that are often tapped for syrup in the springtime.
 Farther into the property is a lovely grove of beech trees.
-Near the Union Street Woodland entrance is a good-sized grove of hemlock.
+Near the Union Street Woodland entrance is a small grove of hemlock.

 This property is located on the North River one of its many tributaries, Cove Creek.
 Approximately 10 miles in length, the North River begins at the confluence of the Indian Head River (Hanover) and Herring Brook (Pembroke).
 From there it flows through the towns of Hanover, Pembroke, Marshfield, Norwell, and Scituate.
 It empties into the Atlantic Ocean between Third and Fourth Cliffs, draining approximately 59,000 acres along the way.